 Flight Operations

-Pan Am, SkyValue Airlines, Skybus Airlines, Hooters Air, Southeast Airlines operated flights from Gary/Chicago International Airport to various destinations including Hartford, Florida, St. Petersburg, Connecticut, Greensboro, Myrtle Beach, South Carolina, and North Carolina.
-However, the commercial flights were closed due to the low demand for flights.
+Pan Am, SkyValue Airlines, Skybus Airlines, Hooters Air, and Southeast Airlines operated flights from Gary/Chicago International Airport to various destinations including Hartford, Florida, St. Petersburg, Connecticut, Greensboro, Myrtle Beach, South Carolina, and North Carolina.
+However, commercial flights were closed due to the low demand for flights.

 Gary/Chicago International Airport Technical Information